 - LEARN Workstream: the priority for the workstream this year has been 'Institutional Placement Provision: developing culture and practice'.
 This has been achieved whilst implementing the recent UUK Guidance on Supporting Placement Students.
 Further consideration has been given to how best develop the Falmouth Curriculum to align with the expectations of the UMHC.
 After consultation it has been decided to undertake a Healthy Curriculum diagnostic review.
 Course documentation will be assessed via the Healthy Curriculum Ladder methodology.
 Each course will receive an output-based report demonstrating strengths and areas for improvement based on the application of the analysis.
-Guidance and a set of core resources to assist course teams to improve the areas for improvement will be developed.
-In parallel we are initiating a project to review, improve and embed transition into Falmouth, throughout the first year and across the provision. - SUPPORT Workstream: This Workstream has completed seven projects: - Developed and delivered a refreshed focus on 'Cause for Concern' processes. - Developed a staff training requirements matrix for non-clinical teams. - Developed student experience feedback mechanism for welfare services. - Reviewed the approach to the management of student confidentiality, and information sharing for FX Plus teams. - Reviewed the emergency contact process/policy, updating it in accordance with UUK Guidance. - Implemented the Compassionate Comms Guidance by updating communications (e.g., SITS and Compass templates) with a compassionate lens. - Developed structures and processes for follow up and ongoing support for students who are referred into an external service which has a known long wait list.
+Guidance and a set of core resources to assist course teams to improve the areas for improve and embed transition into Falmouth, throughout the first year and across the provision. - SUPPORT Workstream: This Workstream has completed seven projects: - Developed and delivered a refreshed focus on 'Cause for Concern' processes. - Developed a staff training requirements matrix for non-clinical teams. - Developed student experience feedback mechanism for welfare services. - Reviewed the approach to the management of student confidentiality, and information sharing for FX Plus teams. - Reviewed the emergency contact process/policy, updating it in accordance with UUK Guidance. - Implemented the Compassionate Comms Guidance by updating communications (e.g., SITS and Compass templates) with a compassionate lens. - Developed structures and processes for follow up and ongoing support for students who are referred into an external service which has a known long wait list.